 ****Visit our "Disclosure Policy and Cookies" for details.
 Affiliate links appear on this page from Google Adsense, Amazon, Order Out of Chaos, Impact affiliate members, Release, Repurpose, Reorganize, and Shareasale affiliate members.****

 We all have that kitchen junk drawer; you know, the one.
 The one that holds all the little items that are not large enough to have their designated space.
 These little things can be challenging to store and usually get stored in several places in the home.
 This place can easily be a dumping ground for anything and everything.
-But this valuable drawer needs to be organized too!
+But this valuable drawer needs to be organized, too!
 I divided random items into Useful items for emergencies and repairs, Useful items for cooking and storing, handy notetaking items, and other useful items.

 Jump to:

-Useful items for emergencies and repairs for the junk drawer
+Valuable items for emergencies and repairs for the junk drawer

 Flashlights - A small flashlight works perfectly for the drawer.
 It can lay on the back of the drawer in case of emergencies.
 Check out our collection of Emergency Preparedness posts!